 If you carry the Aspire card, you’ll get your free night certificate with your card renewal each year.

 Just recently, Hilton added the ability to “see” your free night certificate and its expiration date within your online account.
-This is especially nice since it’s sometimes difficult to remember if you’ve redeemed the certificate from year-to-year.
+This is especially nice since it’s sometimes difficult to remember if you’ve redeemed the certificate from year to year.

 Booking Your Free Night